webplatform/docs/css/properties/border-radius/index.md

 {{Page_Title}}
-{{Flags}}
+{{Flags
+|Checked_Out=No
+}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The border-radius CSS property allows Web authors to define how rounded border corners are.
-The curve of each corner is defined using one or two radii, defining its shape: circle or ellipse.}}
+{{Summary_Section|The border-radius CSS property allows authors to round the corners of an element.
+The rounding can be different per-corner, and it could have different horizontal and vertical radii, to produce elliptical curves.}}
 {{CSS Property
 |Initial value=0
-|Applies to=all elements, except the table element when border-collapse is collapse
+|Applies to=All elements, except the table element when border-collapse is collapse
 |Inherited=No
 |Media=visual
-|Computed value=as specified by individual properties
+|Computed value=As specified by individual properties
 |Animatable=Yes
 |CSS object model property=object.style.borderRadius
-|CSS percentages=Refer to corresponding dimension of the border box.
+|CSS percentages=Refer to the corresponding dimension (width or height) of the border box.
 |Values={{CSS Property Value
 |Data Type=length
-|Description=Denotes the size of the circle radius or the semi-major and semi-minor axes of the ellipsis.
-It can be expressed in any unit allowed by the [[css/data_types/length|CSS <length> data types]].
+|Description=Denotes the size of the circle radius or the horizontal and vertical radii, for elliptical curves.
+It can be expressed in any unit allowed in [[css/data_types/length|CSS <length> data types]]. em units are useful for controls that scale proportionally with the font-size.
+Viewport-relative units (vw, vh, vmin, vmax) can be useful for controls that scale with the viewport size.
 Negative values are invalid.
 }}{{CSS Property Value
 |Data Type=percentage
-|Description=Denotes the size of the circle radius, or the semi-major and semi-minor axes of the ellipsis, using percentage values.
-Percentages for the horizontal axis refer to the width of the box, percentages for the vertical axis refer to the height of the box.
+|Description=Denotes the size of the corner radius, in percentages of the box’s dimensions.
+Specifically, percentages for the horizontal axis refer to the width of the box, percentages for the vertical axis refer to the height of the box.
 Negative values are invalid.
 }}
 }}
 {{Examples_Section